How To Configure¶

 --discovery="kademlia" | "unstructured"

-- Decides which p2p discovery extension to use.
+- Decide which p2p discovery extension to use.
 Options are kademlia and unstructured.
 In a testing environment, an unstructured p2p network is desirable because it is more than sufficient when there are a few users. (default: unstructured)

 - Bucket size for discovery.
 Choose how many addresses to exchange at a time during discovery.